rwhitem/datasciencecoursera/Suggestions to RWhitem.md

 2. In the window that follows, save the file with the name you want and keep it saved in HTML format (not PDF or Word).

-3. After you are finished with writing, save it with the name you saved it with in the beginning
+3. After you are finished with writing, save it as; 'the name you saved it with in the beginning'.md

 4. Commit it then push it to the repository.